Please note, we are not able to provide advice on trench arch systems.

-The Trench Arch Drainage (TAD) system was a spin-off from a 3 year R&D project which looked into sludge-free domestic sewage treatment.
-Raw effluent from a single WC discharges into a carefully constructed shallow culvert which acts as a vermicomposting filter bed.
+The Trench Arch Drainage (TAD) system was a spin-off from a 3 year R&D project on sludge-free domestic sewage treatment.
+Raw effluent from a WC discharges into a carefully constructed shallow culvert which acts as a vermicomposting filter bed.

-The Trench Arch is intended for very low use applications and has been very popular for rural churches wishing to add a WC for occasional use.
+The Trench Arch has been very popular for rural churches wishing to add a WC for occasional use.
 In 2001 we produced a short design note for the Gloucester DAC which is available to download here.
 Whilst not up to date the basic principles stand.

 A more recent report on the Trench Arch Drainage system by Oxford Archeology for Historic England contains more up to date information and is available to download here.